ramadatta/CPgeneProfiler/paper.md

 ![a) CP gene profile (Top left) b) Set intersection plot showing the number of genome assemblies for various CP genes (Top right) c) CP gene-containing contig length plots KPC (Bottom left) & OXA genes (Bottom right)](image.jpg)

-In addition to profiling the CP genes and finding co-carriage of CP genes in genome assemblies (Figure 1a), the tool also generates plots which visualizes set intersections of CP genes across all the input genome assemblies (Figure 1b).
-Lastly, ``CPgeneProfiler`` also generates simple N50 & N90 statistic plots and CP gene-containing contig length distributions summary plots (Figure 1c, 1d).
+In addition to profiling the CP genes and finding co-carriage of CP genes in genome assemblies (Figure 1a), the tool also generates plots which visualizes set intersections of CP genes across all the input genome assemblies [@conway2017upsetr] (Figure 1b).
+Lastly, ``CPgeneProfiler`` also generates simple N50 & N90 statistic plots and CP gene-containing contig length distributions summary plots (Figure 1c, 1d) using ggplot2 package [@ggplot].
 Currently, ``CPgeneProfiler`` can be executed under the Linux/Unix operating system.

 # CPgeneProfiler R Package